kruvcraft21/SKScript/README.md

 ## DESCRIPTION IN ENGLISH
 This script is only for Soul knight.
 This script works via [GameGuardian](https://gameguardian.net).
+This script was created only to expand the gameplay and to help those people who cannot pass this or that part of the game for certain reasons.

 <details><summary>Script Features</summary>